 First things first.
 As with any other skill, interpersonal skills can be learned and developed.
 Here are some ways you can work on building these skills:

-• Take some classes!
-Whether it’s through your local community college or online courses, learning in a structured environment helps you build your people skills.
+Take some classes!
+You can learn at your local community college or online.
+A structured setting helps you build people skills.

 Developing strong interpersonal skills can take time and effort, but it’s worth it.
 These skills are essential for your success – not just in the workplace but in every part of your life.